GM Ecotec engine: Generation I

-The Ecotec engine is a DOHC 4-valve design with a lost foam cast aluminum block and head (L850 for 86 mm bore applications, and L880 for 88 mm bore), designed for displacements from 1.8 to 2.4 L. Development began in 1994, by an international team of engineers and technicians from Opel's International Technical Development Center in Rüsselsheim, Germany, GM Powertrain in Pontiac, Michigan, and Saab in Södertälje, Sweden.
+The Ecotec engine is a DOHC 4-valve design with a lost foam cast aluminium block and head (L850 for 86 mm bore applications, and L880 for 88 mm bore), designed for displacements from 1.8 to 2.4 L. Development began in 1994, by an international team of engineers and technicians from Opel's International Technical Development Center in Rüsselsheim, Germany, GM Powertrain in Pontiac, Michigan, and Saab in Södertälje, Sweden.
 Much of the development work on this project was carried out by Lotus Engineering, Hethel, United Kingdom.
 The engine uses aluminium pistons and cast iron cylinder liners.
 Vibration is reduced with twin balance shafts.

 The first engine in the Ecotec Gen I line-up was Ecotec 2.2 L61, introduced in May 1999.

-The current Ecotec line is manufactured in Tonawanda, New York,.
+The current Ecotec line is manufactured in Tonawanda, New York.

 2.0

 LK9

 This engine is also known as B207 when used by Saab and Z20NET by Opel for use in the Vectra C and Signum.

-LK9 is a turbocharged 1998 cc version of the L850 (86 mm bore) series Ecotec utilizing an all-new reinforced sand cast aluminum cylinder head and upgraded internal components.
+LK9 is a turbocharged 1998 cc version of the L850 (86 mm bore) series Ecotec utilizing an all-new reinforced sand cast aluminium cylinder head and upgraded internal components.
 The engine features a five-bearing forged steel crankshaft, strengthened connecting rods, redesigned pistons, piston oil cooling jets, reprofiled camshafts and an integrated oil cooler.
 The exhaust valves are liquid sodium-cooled.
 All vehicles using this engine feature Saab's Trionic 8 (T8) engine management system as well as a revised valve train.
 The timing chain and timing gears are also new, along with Saab's Direct Ignition system.
 The reinforcements, turbocharging, intercooling, internals, dual overhead camshaft, and such were developed by GM Powertrain Sweden (Saab Automobile Powertrain).
 It features an 86 mm bore and stroke and a 9.5:1 compression ratio.
 Maximum power is 210 hp at 5300 rpm and 221 lbft of torque at 2500 rpm.
 Maximum boost is 12.3 psi.